Equifax has revised up the number of customers in the UK whose personal information was stolen by hackers earlier this year.

-It announced yesterday evening that 694,000 UK customers’ data was breached, more than three weeks after saying the hack had affected fewer than 400,000.
+The US credit agency announced yesterday that 694,000 UK customers’ data was breached, more than three weeks after claiming the hack had only affected 400,000.

-The US firm suffered a massive cyber attack between May and July, when hackers may have stolen more than 145 million Americans’ data.
+The US firm suffered a massive cyber attack between May and July, when hackers may have stolen more than 145 million customers’ data.

 In its latest statement Equifax said it would write to affected customers in the UK to offer help to “minimise any risk of possible criminal activity”.